zohaib6262/To-Do-List-App/frontend/README.md

 #### 4: Create fourth compoent of "No Todos" (that will be display when there will be no todos)

 #### 5: Create fifth component of "Todo Filter" (acheiveing the filtration like , completed,pending,or all todos)

+#### 6:Now, add a functionality for the updating todo in "App.jsx"

+- First Create a null state and add the function to get state up lifting.
+- Secondly, pass this function to `TodoItem` and pass the state to the `TodoForm` component.